intel/dffml/master/_sources/api/source/memory.rst.txt

 Memory Source
 =============

-Source to store repos in a dictionary.
+Source to store records in a dictionary.

 .. automodule:: dffml.source.memory
    :members: